-Section 3 The terms used in these regulations and general guidelines shall have the following meaning:
+The terms used in these general guidelines shall have the following meaning:

-- 1. Senior executive: A managing director, deputy managing director and a person in the senior management of the firm reporting directly to the board of directors, to the managing director or to the deputy managing director. - 2.
-Employee whose actions can have a material impact on the risk exposure of the firm: An employee belonging to a personnel category that as a part of its assignment exercises or can exercise a not insignificant influence on the firm's risk exposure.
-These personnel categories are defined by the firm's remuneration policy and shall normally include senior executives, control functions and primary strategic roles (e.g. business unit manager), agents/brokers on the capital market and employees responsible for granting credit (e.g. member of a credit committee). - 3.
-Remuneration: That being paid directly or indirectly to a person within the framework for employment (cash salary, other cash remuneration, remuneration in the form of shares or share-linked instruments, pension provisions, redundancy benefits, company cars, etc.). - 4.
-Remuneration policy: A document laying down the grounds and principles on which remuneration shall be based, how the policy shall be applied and followed up and how the firm defines employees whose actions can have a material impact on the risk exposure of the firm. - 5.
-Firm: A firm as set out in Chapter 1, section 2. - 6.
-Control function: A function for risk management, compliance, internal auditing or similar activities. - 7.
-Variable remuneration: A remuneration component, normally performance-based, for which the amount or scope is not determined in advance.
-In this context, variable remuneration does not include commission-based salary that is not linked to future risk assumptions that may alter the firm's income statement or balance sheet.
+- 1. Senior executive: A managing director, deputy managing director and a person in the senior management of the firm reporting directly to the board of directors, the managing director or the deputy managing director. - 2.
+Employee whose actions can impact on the risk level of the firm: An employee belonging to a category of staff whose assignment exercises or can exercise not insignificant influence on the firm's risk level.
+These categories of staff are defined in the firm's remuneration policy and should normally include senior executives, control functions and strategic management positions (e.g. business unit manager), traders/brokers on the capital market and employees responsible for granting credit (e.g. member of a credit committee). - 3.
+Remuneration: Payment, either directly or indirectly, from a firm to a person within the scope of their employment (cash salary, other cash remuneration, remuneration in the form of shares or share-linked instruments, pension provisions, severance payments, company cars, etc.). - 4.
+Remuneration policy: A document laying down the grounds and principles for how remuneration shall be determined, how the policy shall be applied and reviewed and how the firm defines employees whose actions can have an impact on the risk level of the firm. - 5.
+Firm: A firm as set out in Chapter 1 under Scope, first paragraph. - 6.
+Control function: A function for risk management, compliance, internal audits or similar. - 7.
+Variable remuneration: A portion of the remuneration, normally performance-based, for which the amount or scope is not determined in advance.
+In this context, variable remuneration does not include commission-based salary not linked to future risk assumptions that may alter the firm's profit and loss statement or balance sheet.

-Section 4 The regulations and guidelines only apply to the extent they are consistent with applicable labour law.
-In addition, where applicable, these regulations and general guidelines do not impact the rights of the labour market parties during collective bargaining.
-These regulations and general guidelines also do not affect obligations set out in applicable binding contracts already in effect.
+These general guidelines only apply to the extent they are in line with applicable labour law legislation.
+Furthermore, where applicable, these general guidelines do not impact the rights of labour market parties during collective bargaining.
+These general guidelines also do not affect obligations set out in applicable binding contracts already in effect.

-A firm should ensure that contracts entered into with individual employees are in line with these regulations and general guidelines.
+A firm should ensure that contracts entered into with individual employees are in line with these general guidelines.